 for the cake

-- Remove fruit from refrigerator and allow to come to room temperature.
+- Remove fruit from the refrigerator and allow it to come to room temperature.

 - Pre-heat oven in convection mode, not fan-assisted, to 130C.
-Line base and sides of a springform 22cm round cake tin with two layers of brown paper,and 2 layers of baking paper, bringing the paper 5cm above top of pan.
+Line base and sides of a springform 22cm round cake tin with two layers of brown paper, and 2 layers of baking paper, bringing the paper 5cm above the top of the pan.

 - Sift the almond meal, coconut flour, baking powder and salt into a mixing bowl.
 Mix well.

 - Beat butter and jaggery in another bowl until smooth.
-Add eggs, one at a time, beating until just combined with butter mixture between additions.
+Add eggs, one at a time, beating until just combined.
 Do not overbeat mixture or it will start to become a meringue, which is not desirable.

-- Add rosewater, cardamom seeds, chopped cashews and macadamias to fruit mixture and mix well.
+- Add rosewater, cardamom seeds, chopped cashews and macadamias to the fruit mixture and mix well.

-- Add almond meal and coconut flour mix to fruit mix and mix well.
+- Add almond meal and coconut flour mix to fruit mixture and mix well.

 - Add the egg and jaggery mix and combine well.
 Do this by hand using a folding technique, rather than stirring until you have a consistent, very thick homogenous batter, with no clumps of fruit or almond meal.

-- Spread mixture evenly into prepared cake tin and decorate top with whole macadamias and cashews, pressing lightly into mixture until half submerged.
+- Spread mixture evenly into the prepared cake tin and decorate the top with whole macadamias and cashews, pressing lightly into mixture until half submerged.

-- Cover the top of the mixture with a layer of baking paper, cut to the tim diameter,
+- Cover the top of the mixture with a layer of baking paper, cut to the cake tin diameter,

-- Bake in oven for 2 ¾ hours or until just cooked when tested – use a skewer and check that it comes out clean.
+- Bake for 2 ¾ hours or until just cooked when tested – use a skewer and check that it comes out clean.

-- Remove from oven and place tin on a rack.
-Cover tightly with foil and allow to cool completely in tin.
-Once cool, which will take several hours, remove from tin.
+- Remove from oven and place the tin on a rack.
+Cover tightly with foil and allow to cool completely.
+Once cool, which will take several hours, remove from the cake tin.
 Carefully remove the paper.
-Place cake in a close-fitting, airtight cake tin,and store in a cool place.
+Place cake in a close-fitting, airtight cake tin, and store in a cool place.
 Refrigeration is not required, but will not hurt the cake.

 - Allow cake to come to room temperature if it has been refrigerated.